-- It is important to keep check of your money and spend wisely. - Credit cards have strengths, such as ease of use and safety, and drawbacks, such as annual fees and the danger of excessive debt. - Establishing good credit is essential in order to make larger purchases in the future.
+- Paychecks show not only the gross amount earned but also all the mandatory and voluntary deductions made. - Credit cards have strengths, such as ease of use and safety, and drawbacks, such as annualfees and the danger of excessive debt. - Establishing good credit is essential in order to make larger purchases in the future.